Sabah | Sarawak | Malaysia

 No. There will be no refund if the summit or Via Ferrata activity is closed and Amazing Borneo do not profit from it either.
 Such cases is due to the Act of GOD and also for the safety of climbers.
 Generally, you could still ascend to Panalaban base camp and overnight with meals inclusive.

-As for minor injuries or other reasons, you can be charged Ringgit Malaysia (RM) 300/KM for the porter team to stretcher/carry you down or up the mountain.
-Not all such cases can be claimed under the Sabah Park climber personal insurance.
-You are advised to purchase your own travel insurance separately for better coverage.
+Not all such cases can be claimed under the Sabah Park’s climber insurance.
+You are advised to purchase a separate personal travel insurance before going on the Mount Kinabalu trip for a better coverage.

 As a matter of fact, Mt.
 Kinabalu region is a no-fly zone.
 Even in many emergency cases that involve life threatening situation, helicopter services may not be engaged.
 This is because the low visibility in the area could pose a potential risk to the lives of the pilots & passengers as the climate changes every moment without warning.
 Visibility can be near zero and there is a risk of helicopter hitting trees.
 However, in June 2010, Amazing Borneo Tours did manage to save a boy’s life using helicopter service after a bad fall near Low’s Peak summit – A very exceptional case.
 All thanks to Sabah Park Authority, Sabah Air & Sabah Medical Centre for their support to the committed Amazing Borneo Team.